R. Howard Bloch

-R. Howard Bloch is an American literary critic currently the Sterling Professor of French at Yale University, and also a published author.
+R. Howard Bloch is an American author and literary critic who has been the Sterling Professor of French at Yale University since 2005.
 Bloch was elected to the American Philosophical Society in 2010.

 On April 29, 2018, Howard Bloch married Ellen Handler Spitz in a private religious ceremony that took place in their home in Hamden, Connecticut, the former dwelling place of American novelist and playwright Thornton Wilder, who built the house with the proceeds from his novel The Bridge of San Luis Rey.